-You’ve found a place to rent or buy, you’ve worked out that you can afford it and you think there will be enough room for your clothes and his tecchy toys (or vice versa).
+You’ve found a place to rent or buy, you’ve worked out that you can afford it and you think there will be enough room for your clothes and your partner’s tecchy toys (or vice versa).
 That’s a great start!
-But it’s also important to talk about money.
+But it’s also important to talk about money before you move in.

 Denise Knowles, a relationship counsellor from Emotional Insights says many people just assume that their way of sorting out the finances is the only or best way to go.
 This is what Denise has observed after years of counselling couples: